PX4/PX4-Devguide/en/simulation/hitl.md

    ![X-Plane network configuration](../../assets/gcs/xplane_net_config.png)

-1. Enable HITL in QGroundControl
+1. Enable X-Plane HITL in *QGroundControl*:
    1. Open *QGroundControl*
    1. Open **Widgets > HIL Config**.
 Select X-Plane 10 in the drop-down and hit connect.
 Once the system is connected, battery status, GPS status and aircraft position should all become valid: